-The online Bachelor of Science in Child Development - Birth through Kindergarten degree at Appalachian
+The online Bachelor of Science in Child Development - Birth through Kindergarten degree at App State

 The U.S. Department of Labor predicts a 20-23 percent growth in the North Carolina job market for preschool teachers and preschool special education teachers.
 Now is the time to prepare yourself for a career in the growing child development field.

-Through Appalachian’s Child Development undergraduate degree program, you will combine academic research with real-world practicum to better facilitate children’s success during a pivotal time of discovery, learning and growth.
-Explore the roles and responsibilities of the birth through kindergarten professional, including ways to foster and engage learning.
+You will explore the roles and responsibilities of a birth through kindergarten professional, including ways to foster and engage learning.

-Child Development graduates with "A" licensure, which is a dual certification of both regular and special education, are also eligible to pursue graduate degrees in birth through kindergarten, elementary education and middle grades education.
+By earning your "A" licensure, which is a dual certification of both regular and special education, you will also be eligible to pursue graduate degrees in birth through kindergarten, elementary education and middle grades education.